jguzauckas/java-10-1_2-recursion/0. Notes/notes.md

 merge the two arrays to make {2, 3, 3, 5, 6, 7}
 return the array {2, 3, 3, 5, 6, 7}
 ```

+[Here](https://opendsa-server.cs.vt.edu/embed/mergesortAV) is a step-by-step visualization that will walk you through a merge sort on a set of up to 12 values.
+[Here](https://antoniosarosi.github.io/Merge-Sort-Visualization/) is a visualization of merge sort that runs much faster on a smaller set.
+Play around with these to get a better sense of what the algorithm does!